tkuebler/pyping/README.md

 A pure python ping implementation using raw sockets for python 3.

+The original project is abandoned on pypi so for now:

+	'pip install git+git://github.com/tkuebler/pyping'

 Note that ICMP messages can only be sent from processes running as root (in Windows, you must run this script as 'Administrator').